 1. Do you have time for a “trial run” at camping in the backyard?

 Backyard camping can help you test out your gear to see what might be missing.
 Plus, it’s a great way for kids to get a sense of what “real” camping will be like.
 If you can, make time for it before the ‘real’ thing.

-2. Can you borrow anything from friends?
+2. Can you borrow supplies from friends or family?

 Before we purchased our tent, we borrowed two different ones from friends to find out which would be best for our family.
 It’s also how I learned that unless I wanted to wake up with severe back pain, I’d need to purchase an air mattress.